Costa Rica at the 1936 Summer Olympics

 Costa Rica competed in the Summer Olympic Games for the first time at the 1936 Summer Olympics in Berlin, Germany.
 A single competitor, Bernardo de la Guardia, took part in the individual sabre event.
+As the sole Costa Rican athlete at the Games, he was also the flag bearer for Costa Rica.

 Fencing

 One fencer represented Costa Rica in 1936.